survivejs/webpack-book/manuscript/appendices/06_troubleshooting.md

 ## Loader Not Found

 There's another subtle loader related error.
 If a package matching to a loader name that does not implement the loader interface exists, webpack matches to that and gives a runtime error that says the package is not a loader.

-For example, this mistake can be made by writing `loader: 'eslint'` instead of `loader: 'eslint-loader'`.
+This mistake can be made by writing `loader: 'eslint'` instead of `loader: 'eslint-loader'`.
 If the loader doesn't exist at all the previous 'Module not found' error will be raised.

 W> A loader definition missing `-loader` was valid in webpack 1.
 It has been disallowed in webpack 2.
 The behavior can be enabled again through `resolveLoader.moduleExtensions` array.